Magicas/Magicas-Mod/README.md

-# Magicas-Mod
+# Magicas-Mod Build 1.0.1
-A Magical Mod For 1.7.10
+This is the build for 1.0.1, which will be added as the next major update!

 # Current Items
 - Blue Magical Wand